From Russia with cash: Georgia booms as Russians flee Putin's war

 'THE CRISIS COULD HIT'

+Russians made up about 75% of the overall migrants to Georgia from Russia, Ukraine and Belarus this year through to the end of September, according to the Georgian government, with 26,000 Ukrainians and 13,000 Belarusians also arriving.

-TBC's Butskhrikidze said he saw potential in the new arrivals to fill skills gaps in the Georgian economy.
+TBC's Butskhrikidze said he saw potential in some arrivals filling skills gaps in the economy.

 Nonetheless, economists and businesses remain concerned about longer-term negative effects from the war, and what might happen should the Russians return home.